JenniferPeterson1203/unit-fundamentals/loops/readme.md

 ## The `for` loop

-Another kind of loop, the `for` loop, is a similar to a condensed version of a while loop.
+Another kind of loop, the `for` loop, is similar to a condensed version of a while loop.
 With the `for` loop, we create a variable, check a condition, and change the variable's value in one line.
 This improves readability and maintainability.

 ```js
 for (let num = 1; num < 10; num += 1) {